botlate/Court-Filings-Preprocessing-for-RAG/readme.md

 The TOC is converted from visual layout to structured markdown.
 This hashtag hierarhy is later mapped onto headers in the pleading body pages, which allows them to be chunked by argument section instead of page or tokens.

 ### 4. Text Cleanup *(under construction)*
-- Footnotes are tagged {FN(3)}...footnote text...{FN(3)_end} and moved into the body of the text.
+- Footnotes are tagged [FN(3)]...footnote text...[FN(3)_end] and moved into the body of the text.
 This prevents
-- Block quotes are tagged {Block_quote} because formatting losses make them difficult to spot.
+- Block quotes are tagged [Block_quote] because formatting losses make them difficult to spot.
 - Additional formatting cleanup

 ### 5. Chunking